CulDeVu/culdevu.github.io/thought/2024-04-13-lisp-machine.md

 - Phase 2b: the build.
 Self-explanatory.
 - Phase 3: ???

-...
+I've decided that phase 1 is done.
+It's not actually, there's some functionality that I know it still required to implement, but those are all simple.
+The big thing that I was worried about, the garbage collector, has been completed.

 It's going to get tedious calling it "my computer" over and over, so let's give it a temporary name.
 Let's call it "SM-1" for "scheme machine 1".

 # Design

-The broad design borrows from LISP-81 in that the whole computer is set up like a state machine.
+The broad design borrows from LISP-79 in that the whole computer is set up like a state machine.
 On the large scale, the computer walks the instruction graph one cons cell at a time and permute the machine's state.
 For example, an `if` node will change the `state` register to `doing-if`.
 If the computer encounters a `0` when the state register is set to `doing-if`, the state register will then change to `doing-if-skip`.
 And so on.

-That's about where the similarities end.
-Mine uses a much less compact instruction encoding, much much less instructions, a single-layered microcode design, and a simplified bus model.
+There are some differences though.
+Mine uses a much less compact instruction encoding, much less instructions, a single-layered microcode design, no interupts, different cons cell encoding, and a simplified bus model.
+So, you know, besides those.

+My design certainly feels like one of the niave designs that Sussman et al talk about in "LAMBDA: The Ultimate Opcode" before they describe their better design.
+The lack of features, the obvious basic improvements.
+My microcode is hand-written and my chips hand-routed, and not even the output of an embeded DSL compiler.
+God, so lame.
+Oh well.

 ## Instruction Encoding